lilyLuLiu/crc-trigger/automation/README.md

 **Note**: don't run `mac-arm` and `mac-amd` at the same time

 # Bundle release test
+1. upload bundle to s3
+> ./upload-bundle-s3.sh 4.17.14
-1. openshift bundle test
+2. openshift bundle test
 > ./crc-latest-test.sh -p bundle-test -b 4.17.14 --preset openshift
-2. microshift bundle test
+3. microshift bundle test
 > ./crc-latest-test.sh -p bundle-test -b 4.17.14 --preset microshift

 **Note**: `openshift` and `microshift` should not run at the same time.
 They all use same baremetal machine